-Werner Stegmaier, What Is Orientation?
-A Philosophical Investigation, 1st edition (Boston, MA: De Gruyter, 2019), 1.
+Werner Stegmaier, What is Orientation?
+A Philosophical Investigation, transl.
+Reinhard G. Mueller (Berlin/Boston: De Gruyter, 2019), p.
+1.

 By using the concept ‘intelligent,’ I do not mean to imply that the technology itself becomes intelligent in the way humans are intelligent (see section 2).
 Rather, ‘intelligent’ refers to solutions that can be intelligent without necessarily being designed by an intelligent being.

-Christoph Durt, “The Computation of Bodily, Embodied, and Virtual Reality: Winner of the Essay Prize ‘What Can Corporality as a Constitutive Condition of Experience (Still) Mean in the Digital Age?,’” Phänomenologische Forschungen, no. 2 (2020): 29 fn.
+Christoph Durt, “’The Computation of Bodily, Embodied, and Virtual Reality:’ Winner of the Essay Prize ‘What Can Corporality as a Constitutive Condition of Experience (Still) Mean in the Digital Age?’” in: Phänomenologische Forschungen, no. 2 (2020), p.
+29, fn.
 11.